-The MIC saves energy costs by requiring much less air volume than laminar flow hoods.
-The MIC requires no room remodeling and very little set-up time.
+The MIC-797P requires no room remodeling and very little set-up time.
 The two-piece glove and sleeve arrangement reduces the cost of consumables compared to single-piece sleeve/glove replacements.
-The MIC increases efficiency by reducing preparation time and procedural requirements.
+The MIC-797P increases efficiency by reducing preparation time and procedural requirements.